I help to make a difference!

 About Care UK

-Care UK are the Health in Justice Market leader, providing healthcare services to over 22,000 offenders in over 30 prisons across the country.
-Our model of care is our Wellbeing Approach – an integrated, comprehensive approach recognising the fact prisoners are a socially-excluded group with healthcare needs which are complex and often associated with poor outcomes.
+Care UK is the Health in Justice Market leader, providing healthcare services to over 25,000 offenders in over 40 prisons across the country.
+Our model of care is our Wellbeing Approach – an integrated, comprehensive approach in recognition of the fact prisoners are a socially excluded group with healthcare needs which are complex and often associated with poor outcomes.
 It adopts the premise no single health/wellbeing factor can be taken in isolation of other motivational issues which might impact a person’s care.